fishbrain/engineering-blog/public/content/posts/android-dependency-management/index.md

 ## The problem we were solving

 In short, it was about updating dependencies.
-Unfortunately, the buildSrc module was not supported by DependaBot.
+Unfortunately, the buildSrc module was not supported by Dependabot.
 I explored several interesting solutions, but they either provided an unstable solution or didn't work.

-- [ReleasesHub](https://github.com/dipien/releases-hub-gradle-plugin) Supports buildSrc, but it is not stable enough.
-Also, that plugin breaks references on version and require direct access to the Android repository
+- [ReleasesHub](https://github.com/dipien/releases-hub-gradle-plugin) supports buildSrc, but it is not stable enough.
+It also breaks references on versions and requires direct access to the Android repository
-- [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin) Supports buildSrc, but it only gives us information about available updates.
-We still need to manually update the dependencies.
-Has a lot of additional plugins for that plugin, but autoupdate works only with Version Catalog feature
+- [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin) supports buildSrc, but it only gives us information about available updates.
+We would still need to manually update the dependencies.
+It has a lot of additional plugins, but autoupdate works only with Version Catalog feature.
-- [Renovate](https://github.com/apps/renovate) Does not support buildSrc.
-It is a bot that can update dependencies in the project, but primarily support Version Catalog or default build system.
+- [Renovate](https://github.com/apps/renovate) does not support buildSrc.
+It is a bot that can update dependencies in the project, but primarily supports Version Catalog or the default build system.

-Recently, DependaBot started [supporting](https://github.com/dependabot/dependabot-core/issues/2180) reading dependencies from the buildSrc module, but unfortunately, the solution didn't prove to be effective, so the Android team decided to abandon DependaBot in January this year.
+Recently, Dependabot started [supporting](https://github.com/dependabot/dependabot-core/issues/2180) reading dependencies from the buildSrc module, but unfortunately, the solution didn't prove to be effective, so the Fishbrain Android team decided to abandon Dependabot in January this year.

 Dependencies updates in the team were handled through a plugin that generated a list using the dependency tree.
-Then the team manually addressed the issues one by one.
+The team then manually addressed the issues one by one.
 The update process often took a long time, and there was a problem with the IDE not highlighting the possibility of updating dependencies.
 This resulted in delayed dependency updates and increased research time.
 In the context of a small development team, this was critical.
-The further the update, the more accumulated migration changes, making it harder to update later.
-Snowball effect.
+The further behind the update, the more accumulated migration changes, making it harder to update later.
+This created a snowball effect.

 ![Example of dependency update task](tasklist.png)